nus-cs2103-AY2021S2/tp/docs/AboutUs.md

 [[portfolio](team/johndoe.md)]

 * Role: Member
-* Responsibilities: Full Stack Developer
+* Responsibilities: Implementation and Documentation of Dictionary and Definitions' Model and Features.